 Of course, it’s quite rare to find staff who carry out the work with such passion and commitment as when you are running the show yourself, but you have to learn how to delegate and now you need to monitor the staff, praise when they are doing things well, but be quick to discuss and rectify when things aren’t being carried out quite as well as they should be.
-That can be a hard lesson to learn if you have not been in charge of staff before, you need to know how employment legislation works, how to get the best out of people, how to encourage, nurture, discipline and detach.
+That can be a hard lesson to learn if you have not been in charge of staff before, you need to know how employment legislation works, how to get the best out of people, and how to encourage, nurture, discipline, and detach.

-My belief is that staff engagement comes from the bottom up, sometimes the top tier have lost touch with the day-to-day issues of the business or see things very differently than those on the front line.
+My belief is that staff engagement comes from the bottom up, sometimes the top tier has lost touch with the day-to-day issues of the business or sees things very differently than those on the front line.
 Never lose sight of the fact that the first impression of your business comes from the person who answers the phone (or doesn’t) or the person who stands to greet (or doesn’t) and your business is only ever as good as the last person to review you, even if that is just in their head.

-Never forget to spend time with the front line staff, with your Saturday (busy day) people, with your valuers, with your property managers and with your accounts team.
+Never forget to spend time with the front-line staff, with your Saturday (busy day) people, with your valuers, with your property managers, and with your accounts team.
 On that final point, just think of all that hard work getting a landlord on board, finding a tenant, getting them moved in and everything sorted, only for the accounts team to get the payment wrong and up-turn the entire happy deal.